Van 't Kruijs Opening: Discussion

-Although not very aggressive for a first move, play may transpose to lines of the English Opening (c2–c4), Queen's Pawn Game (d2–d4), or French Defense (delayed d2–d4), reversed Dutch Defense (f2–f4) positions, the modern variation of Larsen's Opening (b2-b3), or the Stonewall Attack.
+Although not very aggressive for a first move, play may transpose to lines of the English Opening (c2–c4), Queen's Pawn Game (d2–d4), or French Defense (delayed d2–d4), Bird's Opening (f2–f4) positions, the modern variation of Larsen's Opening (b2–b3), or the Stonewall Attack.

 Black's response

 Benjamin & Schiller's (1987) general advice is to watch out for transpositions and suggest a 1...g6 fianchetto response since e3 positions against fianchetto are weak.
 The most common response after 1.e3 is 1...Nf6, where White generally continues with 2.Nf3, effectively transposing to the Reti Opening.
 Here, White can either play d4 soon after, potentially transposing to a Queen's Gambit Declined line, but can also deviate with a system similar to the Hedgehog System played by Black, with b3, c4, Nbd2, and Be2.

 If Black responds with 1... d5 or 1...c5, White can respond similarly to 1...Nf6.
 Even 1...b6!?, 1...g6!?, 1...c6!?, or 1...e6 is completely playable.
 Another common response is 1...e5, where White usually plays 2.d4, transposing to the French Defense Exchange Variation after 2...exd4 3.exd4 d5.
 However, either White or Black can deviate, showing the flexibility of this opening.

 Other moves like 1...b5?, 1...g5?!, 1...h5?!, or 1...a5?! are rarely played.

 There are also a few experimental moves that can be tried.
 For example, after 1.e3 e5, White can play 2.e4, therefore making it a reversed Open Game.
 This is often used when White has much knowledge of the opening when playing as Black.
 Therefore, this can be used to ensnare a few opponents into traps.
 However, since this gives the first move advantage to Black straight away, this is not recommended.
 Similarly, 1.e3 f5 2.e4 goes to a reversed From's Gambit, where White is practically playing as Black.